PUBLISHED September 10th, 2018 05:00 am | UPDATED May 18th, 2020 05:25 pm

 The excellent food and drink scene in Kochi served as the backbone of my trip.
-Following our Sustainable and organic, it was a privilege to learn more about guilt-free eating and low waste production.
+Sustainable and organic, it was a privilege to learn more about guilt-free eating and low waste production.
 Everything I ate made my eyes widen with delight.
 It is sad to think that many of the dishes I tried in Kochi cannot be replicated outside of the city because they don’t export many of their local items, keeping them for their own consumption.
 It means you simply have to savour as much of it as you can while you are in Kochi itself; so here is our list of the essential foods to try while on holiday here.

 Green Tea: Cha Cafe Asunaro

 A local speciality in Kochi, green tea has been grown in Sawatari tea gardens near the Niyodo river for over 400 years.
 Producing some of the best leaves, you’ll find many tea shops offering this quality brew along with a wide range of green tea flavoured foods.
 At Cha Cafe Asunaro, the lunch items like the light yet flavourful Green Tea Udon (950 yen) are a refreshing treat, especially in summer.

 The traditional Japanese sweets served are in a league of their own with their distinctivegreen tea flavour.
 The Sawatari Soft Cream (450 yen) and Green Tea Shaved Ice (850 yen) help cool you down in the summer heat.
 Undeniably delicious are the subtly sweet Green Tea Waffles (700 yen) served with red bean paste, whipped cream and a scoop of vanilla ice cream.
 Truly oiiishi.